VoidGoat/voidgoat-site/_blogs/raymarching-unreal.md

 Raymarching is a fascinating rendering technique, and is useful for rendering a wide variety of effects.
-However, it is not particularly easy to implement raymarching in Unreal Engine, since it does not provide easy access to a shader scripting language, instead you have to create shaders using the visual material editor.
+However, it is not particularly easy to implement raymarching in Unreal Engine since it does not provide easy access to a shader scripting language, instead you have to create shaders using the visual material editor.
 However, there is a node that allows you to enter custom HLSL code though, which we will be taking advantage of.

 I am not going to explain raymarching in-depth, so if you want to learn more this [Video by Sebastian Lague](https://www.youtube.com/watch?v=Cp5WWtMoeKg) explains it well, and this [article by Jamie Wong](http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/) offers some easy to understand shader examples.